 P2P Performance and Speed

 Private Internet Access automatically prevents your IP from leaking in case it stops working.
-I did not notice my IP or DNS leaking when I performed the leak test, which is always reassuring.
-Just check out the image below for my Private Internet Access DNS leak test result:
+We did not notice any IP or DNS leaking when we performed the leak test, which is always reassuring.
+Just check out the image below for our Private Internet Access DNS leak test result:

 Its speeds are exceptional when it comes to torrenting.
 On my 30 Mbps internet connection, the VPN gave off 21 Mbps of speed.